vedpawar2254/treeview/README.md

 # Treeview CLI

-A simple CLI tool to print the current folder/project structure in a tree view.
-Perfect for developers who want a quick visual overview of their project directories.
+A simple CLI tool to print your project or folder structure in a clear tree view.
+Perfect for developers who want a quick visual overview of their directories.

+---

 ## Features

-* Recursively prints all folders and files from the current directory.
+* Recursively prints all folders and files from the current directory
-* Easy to install and use.
+* Easy to install and use
-* Lightweight with minimal dependencies.
+* Lightweight with minimal dependencies
-* Ignores `.git` and files/folders in `.gitignore`
+* Automatically ignores `.git` and entries from `.gitignore`
-* Additional ignore options via CLI flags
+* Flexible ignore options via CLI flags:

-  * `--ignore-files`: Ignore specific files or directories
+  * `--ignore-files` → Ignore specific files or directories
-  * `--ignore-pattern`: Ignore files matching glob patterns
+  * `--ignore-pattern` → Ignore files matching glob patterns
-  * `--dirs-only` : Show only directories, no files.
+  * `--dirs-only` → Show only directories
-  * `--as-json` : Show tree as a nested JSON object.
+  * `--as-json` → Output as a nested JSON object

+---

 ## Installation

-Install as a dev dependency:
+Install as a development dependency:

 ```bash
 npm install --save-dev treeview-cli